YadavYashvant/Goalin/README.md

 ```

 ### HTML Report
-Beautiful, responsive HTML reports with charts, visualizations, and AI-powered insights including:
+Beautiful responsive reports with charts and visualizations.
+Includes AI insights when enabled.
-- AI Productivity Score with detailed breakdown
-- Key insights about your work patterns
-- Personalized recommendations for improvement
-- Smart categorization of applications

 ### JSON Report
-Machine-readable format for integration with other tools and services, including AI analysis data.
+Machine-readable format for integrations.

 ## 🔒 Privacy

-Goalin takes your privacy seriously:

-- ✅ **100% Local**: All data is stored locally on your machine
+All data stays on your machine:
-- ✅ **No Cloud Storage**: Database and reports never leave your computer
-- ✅ **Your Own API Key**: AI features use your personal Google Gemini key
-- ✅ **Minimal API Calls**: Smart caching reduces API usage (one call per day analyzed)
-- ✅ **No Tracking**: We don't track your usage or collect analytics
+- Local SQLite database
+- No telemetry or tracking
-- ✅ **Open Source**: Full transparency - audit the code yourself
+- Open source - audit the code
-- ✅ **Your Control**: Delete or export your data anytime
-- ✅ **Secure Storage**: API keys stored locally in config files
+- Your control over data

-**AI Privacy:** When AI features are enabled, only anonymized usage statistics (time spent, categories, app names) are sent to Google Gemini for analysis.
-No personal information, file contents, or sensitive data is transmitted.
+When AI is enabled, only anonymized usage stats (time spent, categories, app names) are sent to Google Gemini.
+Your API key is stored locally.

-## ⚡ Performance

-Goalin is designed to be lightweight and responsive:

-- **Minimal Resource Usage**: Background daemon uses < 50MB RAM
-- **Efficient Tracking**: Polling-based system with configurable intervals (default: 5s)
-- **Smart Caching**: Three-tier cache system prevents redundant API calls
-  - Configuration cache (persistent)
-  - App categorization cache (on-demand)
-  - Daily insights cache (24-hour validity)
-- **Async UI**: AI analysis runs in background threads—UI never freezes
-- **Loading Indicators**: Smooth spinners and progress feedback
-- **Optimized Database**: Indexed SQLite database for fast queries
-- **Batch Processing**: AI processes multiple apps per API call (20 at a time)

 ## 🛠️ Development